the-hive-lab/depthai_blazepose/README.md

 # Blazepose tracking with DepthAI

+This repo is a **fork** of the core Blazepose repo for the OAK-D cameras.
+It is refactored to adhere to typicaly python packaging schemes and will have additional capabilities for use in the [HIVE Lab](http://thehivelab.xyz).

 Running Google Mediapipe single body pose tracking models on [DepthAI](https://docs.luxonis.com/en/gen2/) hardware (OAK-1, OAK-D, ...).

 The Blazepose landmark models available in this repository are the version "full", "lite" and "heavy" of mediapipe 0.8.6 (2021/07),